wrzasa/rbsim/README.md

 #### Events and Handlers

-Defining process one can use `on_event` statement, to define process behavior for an event.
-Process can also register events using `register_event` statement.
+Defining process one can use `on_event` statement, to define process behavior when an event occurs.
+Process can also register event's occurence using `register_event` statement.
 This is recommended method of describing processes behavior, also recurring behaviors.
 The following example will repeat sending data 10 times.

     new_process :wget do
       sent = 0